 When you configure the cloud distribution point in the JSS, you can choose to make it the master.
-You can also choose whether to replicate specific files or the entire contents of the master distribution point.
+You can also choose whether to replicate specific files or the entire contents of the master distribution point if the master is a JDS instance or file share distribution point.